Skip to main content

 • Are there any prerequisites for courses?

-• The only course with a prerequisite is the Cinematic Storyboarding course.
-Students should already have skill sets in drawing fundamentals (constructive figure drawing, perspective drawing, composition, etc) and be familiar with working digitally.
-Enrollees will therefore submit at least one of their digital drawings to the email professionaleducation@trilithinstitute.org
+• The only courses with prerequisites are Storyboarding for TV Animation and TV Writing II: The Outline is Your Map course.
+For the Storyboarding for TV Animation course, students should already have skill sets in drawing fundamentals (constructive figure drawing, perspective drawing, composition, etc.) and be familiar with working digitally.
+Enrollees will therefore submit at least one of their digital drawings to the email professionaleducation@trilithinstitute.org.
+For the TV Writing II: The Outline is Your Map course, students will need to have completed the preceding course, TV Writing I: Pre-Writing, Story, and Building the Puzzle.

 • What is the refund policy for courses and workshops?